starkiller17/last.fm-surfer/README.md

 3. Wait for the installation to complete.
 4. Download the source code or clone the repo.
 5. Using a terminal, go to the last.fm-surfer directory.
+6. Execute `npm install` to make sure node packages are installed.
-6. To run the project use the next command `ng serve -o`
+7. To open the project use `ng serve -o`

 *You can find the documentation to use last.fm API on https://www.last.fm/es/api*